lupyuen/lupyuen.github.io/src/wifi.md

 }
 ```

-This code does... something something something.
+This decompiled code does... something something something.

 Thankfully [This One Weird Trick](https://en.wikipedia.org/wiki/One_weird_trick_advertisements) will help us understand this cryptic decompiled code... __GitHub Search!__